On martingale measures and pricing for continuous bond-stock market with stochastic bond: Introduction

 \section{Introduction}

-This papers addresses the stock options pricing problem in a modified version of the Black and Scholes continuous time market model where stochastic deviations in the bond prices are allowed.
-The classical Black and Scholes model includes a with a bond with price $B(t)$ and a single risky asset with the price $S(t)$; the process $B(t)$ is assumed to be non-random, $S(t)$ is assumed to be an Ito process, and the volatility for $S(t)$ is assumed to be constant.
-This market is a so-called complete market where any claim can be replicated.
-The pricing of derivatives is usually more difficult for so-called incomplete market models where a risk-neutral measure is not unique; see. e.g..
-El Karoui and Quenez (1995).
+This paper addresses the stock option pricing problem in a continuous time market model.
+We consider the case where there are two stochastic tradable assets, and one of them is selected as a num\'eraire.
+This setting corresponds to a generalized Black-Scholes model where stochastic deviations in the bond prices are allowed.
+The classical Black and Scholes model includes a bond or money market account with the price $B(t)$ and a single risky asset with the price $S(t)$; the process $B(t)$ is assumed to be non-random or risk-free and is used as a num\'eraire, and $S(t)$ is assumed to be a stochastic It\^o process with constant volatility.
+This is a so-called complete market where any claim can be replicated and where there is a unique equivalent martingale (risk-neutral) measure equivalent to the historical measure; the price of a derivative is defined via the expectation of the discounted payoff by this unique equivalent martingale measure.

+The pricing of derivatives is usually more difficult for so-called incomplete market models where an equivalent martingale measure is not unique; see, e.g., El Karoui and Quenez (1995).

-Cheng (1991), Geman {\em et al} (1995), Kim and Kunitomo (1999), Benninga {\em et al} (2002), and Back (2010), considered a incomplete modification of the Black-Scholes model where $B(t)$ was an Ito process.
-The cited papers considered martingale pricing method where the option price is calculated as the expectation of the discounted claim under the risk-neutral measure (martingale measure) such that the discounted stock price $S(t)/B(t)$ is a martingale on a given time interval $[0,T]$ under this measure.
-Cheng (1991) analyzed only one martingale measure among all martingale measures; see Example \ref{exCheng} (iv).
-Benninga {\em et al} (2002) considered a multi-stock market under requirements that make the choice of the martingale measure unique in the case of a single stock and stochastic bond; see Example \ref{exCheng} (iii).
-Geman {\em et al} (1995) considered pricing of replicable claims only.
-Kim and Kunitomo (1999) studied asymptotic properties of this price with respect to a particular martingale measure.
-In the cited works, the impact of non-uniqueness of the martingale measure was not discussed, as well as the presence of non-replicable claims.
+Some important examples of market incompleteness arise when the money market account is assumed to have a martingale part.
+Cheng (1991), Kim and Kunitomo (1999), Benninga {\em et al.} (2002), and Back (2010), considered an incomplete modification of the Black-Scholes model where $B(t)$ was an It\^o process.
+The cited papers considered martingale pricing method where the option price is calculated as the expectation of the discounted claim under some equivalent risk-neutral measure (martingale measure) such that the discounted stock price $S(t)/B(t)$ is a martingale on a given time interval $[0,T]$ under this measure.
+Cheng (1991) analyzed only one equivalent martingale measure among all equivalent martingale measures; see Example \ref{exCheng} (iv).
+Benninga {\em et al.} (2002) considered a multi-stock market under requirements that make the choice of an equivalent martingale measure unique in the case of a single stock and stochastic bond; see Example \ref{exCheng} (iii).
+Geman {\em et al.} (1995) considered pricing of replicable claims only.
+Kim and Kunitomo (1999) studied asymptotic properties of this price with respect to a particular equivalent martingale measure.
+In the cited works, the pricing was studied for certain selected measures, and the impact of non-uniqueness of an equivalent martingale measure was not discussed, as well as the presence of non-replicable claims.